Accessibility and Diversity

-The Workplace Safety and Insurance Appeals Tribunal (WSIAT) is committed to providing an accessible and inclusive environment for all individuals to have access to its services and participate fully in their appeals, particularly at their hearings.
+The Workplace Safety and Insurance Appeals Tribunal (WSIAT) is commited to providing an accessible and inclusive environment so everyone can access our services in a way that respects their dignity and independence.

 How to Ask for Accommodation

 You can ask for an accommodation at any point in the appeal process.
 It is best if you tell us about your accommodation needs as soon as possible so we can help you.

 To ask for an accommodation, send us a description of what you need to fully participate in our proceedings.
 We will do our best to remove barriers and ensure access to our services for people who have needs related to a disability.
 If you need help making your request, please contact us.